matthieu74/SnowTricks/README.md

 ### 2.  allow virtual hosts in httpd.conf
 - ckick on wamp tray icon and Apache->httpd.conf
 -search for *# Include conf/extra/httpd-vhosts.conf* and comment it out (by deleting the # caracter): *Include conf/extra/httpd-vhosts.conf*
-- then at the bottom of the file add the *snowtricks* project like this:
+- then at the bottom of the file *httpd-vhosts.conf* add the *snowtricks* project like this:
 ```
     <VirtualHost *:80>
 	    ServerName myblog.dev